 This article will show you how to set up your Brother printer and connect it to Check-Ins.

-1. Get Brother on the same WiFi
+1. Get Brother on the Same WiFi as the Station

 If you're using multiple Brother printers, set a name for the printers, so you can easily tell which printer is connected.

 1.1.
 Access the Printer Webpage